UCANU Predoctoral Health Services Research Program

 - Attend regularly and present once annually in the Health Economics Workshop (HEW), which takes place on Thursdays from 3:30-5:00 pm at the Harris School.

-- Attend regularly and present once annually in the joint UChicago and Northwestern (UCANU) research seminars, which bring together HSRTP pre and postdoctoral fellows at both institutions.
+- Attend regularly and present once annually in the joint UChicago and Northwestern (UCANU) research seminars, which bring together HSR pre and postdoctoral fellows at both institutions.
 These seminars typically take place on the first Friday of every month from 3-4:30 pm and allow trainees to present their research to one another.

 - Participate in a Policy Practicum, Translation, and Communication mini-course, if offered during the fellow’s appointment period.